hadley/roxygen3/README.md

 Tag processing:

-* `procTag` is called with a single tag, and should return a modified tag.
-Use this for simple tag behaviour that depends only on the text of one tag.
+* `value<-` is used to initialize a tag from a text string.
+Use this to define basic parsing behaviour.

 * `procBlock` is called with the tag and the whole block and should return a block.
 Use this is the tag needs to add multiple tags to the output, or